Duration: 15 Nights & 16 Days

 Day 03 Delhi – Mandawa (280 Km / 06 Hrs)

 Today drive to Mandawa in Shekawati region, located South West of Delhi.
-This town of Shekhawati region are known for their amazing painted havelis.
+This town of Shekhawati region is known for its amazing painted havelis.
 So varied and architecturally rich are the havelis that this region is dubbed as the "open art gallery of Rajasthan".
 The plethora of painted Havelis in rich artistic tradition makes them fascinating.
 Most of the buildings are dated from 18th century to early 20th century.

 Upon arrival check-in the hotel.
 Later proceed for sightseeing.
 The Shekhawati region is dotted with so many havelis that tracking them is something akin to a treasure hunt.
 Various forms of fine art adorn the walls and the ceilings of these structures as a contrast to the otherwise flat and barren land.